 An 11 month old sleep regression affects the whole family

-Over the last few days, I took the boys out on some intense adventures.
+In other words, adventures help.
+Exhausting adventures.
+Exciting adventures that keep the kids awake while they’re supposed to be awake.
 We went hiking at a nature preserve.
 We went to the zoo for an epic four hour visit.

 I grew up in a sane state that didn’t (and still doesn’t) practice Daylight Savings.
 Arizona has insane amounts of sunshine during the summer, which is probably why they don’t fall for the “but we’ll have more daylight during the day!” scam.